10 August 2023

 1. Set Up Your Goals

-Creating an educational institute website design starts like any other design.
+Creating an educational website design starts like any other design.

 You set up your business objective, define the target audience, and customize the website to achieve your goals.

-For example, if you plan to create a website design for schools, you should address both pupils and their parents, who will visit the site.
+For example, if you plan to create a website design for educational institutions, you should address both pupils and their parents, who will visit the site.

 You’ll need to balance bold and colorful elements with informative content and easy navigation in order to appeal to both target groups.